 It can be if it is not handled with proper care.
 Wet concrete can burn and cause dermatitis, we suggest caution when handling ready-mixed concrete as follows:

 Caution for everybody handling cementitious material, concrete and screed

 Yes.
 Failing to tamp, compact or vibrate the wet ready-mixed concrete could leave air pockets which could seriously weaken the compressive strength and durability of the ready-mixed concrete.
 Also, this process ensures the ready-mixed concrete is at its most dense and, where reinforcing metal is used, ensures that the bond is at its best.

 Yes.
 Extreme hot or cold weather could affect the ready-mixed concrete and it would be at your own risk.
 Concreting in cold weather should be carefully considered before starting.
 The most favourable conditions are between 10-20°C with low wind speeds.
 Proper curing can negate the impact of the weather.
 But in very extreme conditions ready-mixed concrete should not be laid.

-Our experienced UK based team are on hand to help with your enquiry
+Our experienced sales team are on hand to help with your enquiry

 click here or call